Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 ```
 The JSON above is the contents of the file `demo-stf/src/sov-cli/test_data/create_token.json`.
 We'll use this transaction as our example for the rest of the tutorial.
 In order to serialize the transaction JSON to submit to our local Celestia node, we need to perform 2 operations:
 - Serialize the JSON representation of the transaction.
-- Bundle serialized transaction files into a blob (since Celestia accepts blobs which can contain multiple transactions).
+- Bundle serialized transaction files into a blob (since DA layers accept blobs which can contain multiple transactions).

 To serialize transactions, `sov-cli` has a  `serialize-call` subcommand, which has the following structure:
 ```